 Yes, Zuccotti Park encampment was dismantled and demonstrators were dispersed.
-But I am certain that Occupy Wall Street was not just a moment in history; rather it is the movement of history, it is the history in the making.
+But I am certain that Occupy Wall Street was not just a moment in history; rather it was the movement of history, it is history in the making.

 A worldwide shift in revolutionary tactics is underway right now that bodes well for the future.
 The spirit of this fresh tactic, a fusion of Tahrir with the acampadas of Spain, is captured in this quote: